salepape/solar-system-simulation/README.md

 Here are the required Visual Studio elements to build the Solution:
 * IDE version: Visual Studio 2022 (running it in later versions should be fine if Solution is upgraded)
 * programming language: worload "Desktop Development in C++"
-* compiler: individual components below (you can still switch back to Microsoft MSVC Compiler in the Project Settings if you prefer)
+* compiler: individual components "C++ Clang Compiler for Windows (19.1.5)" and "MSBuild support for LLVM (clang-cl) toolset" (you can still switch back to Microsoft MSVC Compiler in the Project Settings if you prefer)
-** "Clang C++ Compiler for Windows (19.1.5)"
-** "MSBuild for LLVM toolchain"

 You might also need to right-click on the Solution from inside the Visual Studio IDE and click:
 * "Load Project" if unloaded
 * "Set it as Startup project" if Solution Configuration is empty.

-The Assimp DLL to be located in the same folder as the executable.
-In the latter scenario, a copy of the DLL has been provided next to the executable.
-If, for some reason, no DLL is there, double-check you got the latest version of the remote Git Repository.
-You can also run the batch file yourself from a command line, or copy the DLL manually located in <i>OpenGLProject/Tools/Libraries/[OS Architecture]/Assimp</i>.
+The batch script <b>CopyDLLPostBuild.bat</b> is automatically run after the project has successfully built to add an Assimp DDL to the Project folder.

 ## :joystick: Controls